Micka33/docker-rtorrent/README.md

 # About it

 Rtorrent scgi is listening on 127.0.0.1:5000.
-It means anly local services can connect the scgi interface.
+It means only local services can connect to the scgi interface.
-You could install (ruTorrent)[4] to manage your rtorrent server through a web interface.
+You could install [ruTorrent][4] to manage your rtorrent server through a web interface.
 *a ruTorrent docker is coming soon*